ONCHAN SCHOOL

 Sensory Play

 Sensory exploration is a key part of the curriculum and covers the 8 senses, touch, taste, smell, sound, sight, proprioception (movement), vestibular (balance) and interoception (internal).
 Together these senses inform us of the world around us and our place within it.
 Sensory processing is a key skill, and many children have either an over-stimulated or under-stimulated response in one or more sensory areas.
 This leads to different behaviours.
 If a child has an over-stimulated response, they are likely to be sensory defensive and reject things that trigger that sense.
 If a sense is under-stimulated then the child is likely to engage in sensory seeking behaviours.
 For example, an over-simulated response to touch could lead to the child being sensory defensive, not wanting to touch or engage with certain textures.
 An under-stimulated response to touch is likely to result in sensory seeking behaviour and these children will engage with different textures, often wanting to engage the whole body, eg submerging their bodies underwater, or covering their whole arms in paint.
 Our role is to balance out these sensory needs.
 For those that are sensory seeking, engaging with that sense will help ground the child by fulfilling that need.
-For those that are sensory defensive, learning to engage with that sense will help to better engage with the world, develop strategies to help them cope when they trigger that sense, and give a richer life experience .
+For those that are sensory defensive, learning to engage with that sense will help to better engage with the world, develop strategies to help them cope when they trigger that sense, and give a richer life experience.
 A learning goal for a child who is sensory defensive towards touch would work towards accepting new textures such as water, sand, shaving foam, rice, beans, pasta, snow, slime, and cereal to name a few.
 Staff use these opportunity to model language as well as encourage engagement and exploration, while learning to play alongside, and with, peers.

 Outdoor Learning

 We offer our children a variety of outdoor learning experiences, including a weekly Forest School session in the Outdoor Learning area.
 Trips to outdoor spaces such as glens, beaches and plantations allow our children to experience the diverse natural environments that the Isle of Man has to offer.
 Research shows that time spent in natural environments play a key role in helping people to feel grounded and help regulate emotions.
 We make use of all the areas around our school including Reception's playground which has a stage and an outdoor kitchen, the main school playground with its array of outside toys, the school field, and the adventure playground complete with climbing equipment.
-We also have an enclosed outdoor decking area for summer water play, learning to ride bikes and playing with a variety of outdoor equipment.
+We also have an enclosed outdoor area for summer water play, learning to ride bikes and playing with a variety of outdoor equipment.

 My Physical Well-Being